Mateen01/CDE-Projects/README.md

 # CDE-Projects
-This directory includes all Cloud dara engineering projects
+This directory includes all Cloud data engineering projects